Sony Ericsson Xperia Mini

-The Sony Ericsson Xperia mini (model ST15i) is an Android smartphone from Sony Ericsson, released in August 2011.
+The Sony Ericsson Xperia Mini/Mini pro (model ST15i/SK17i) is an Android smartphone from Sony Ericsson, released in August 2011.
 The Xperia mini has a "mobile BRAVIA engine" driving a 320×480 pixels 3 in capacitive touch-screen, a 1 GHz Snapdragon S2 processor, a 5 megapixel camera, 512 MB of onboard RAM, and comes stock with a 2 GB microSD card (compatible with up to 32 GB).
 The phone is one of Sony Ericsson's environmentally friendly "Greenheart" range, featuring devices made of recycled materials, longer battery life and low-energy chargers, as well as minimal use of paper through reduced packaging and the replacement of the traditional printed user manual with one stored on the phone.

 Overview

-The Xperia mini (st15i) runs Android 2.3 "Gingerbread" but can be upgraded to Android 4.0, "Ice Cream Sandwich."
+The Xperia Mini (st15i) runs Android 2.3 "Gingerbread" but can be upgraded to Android 4.0, "Ice Cream Sandwich."
 It was touted as being an ultra-small smartphone that still retained higher-end specifications and performance.